-- Total demand in Canada for RPPs in 2018 was 1.9 MMb/d.
-The primary products consumed were gasoline and diesel, accounting for 43% and 30% of total RPP consumption, respectively.
-Other products, including heavy fuel oil, asphalt, and lubricants accounted for the remaining 27%.
+- Total demand in Canada for RPPs in 2019 was 4 953 PJ.
+The primary products consumed were gasoline and diesel.
+Other products include heavy fuel oil, asphalt, and lubricants.

 - Gasoline in western Canada and Ontario is primarily produced with western Canadian crude oil, while gasoline in Quebec and Atlantic Canada is produced using a mix of western Canadian, offshore Atlantic Canadian, and imported crude oils.

-- Growing production, new pipeline capacity, and new rail offloading facilities in eastern Canada has allowed western Canadian and U.S. crude oil to increasingly displace overseas imports by eastern Canadian refineries.
+- Growing production, new pipeline capacity, and new rail offloading facilities in eastern Canada have allowed western Canadian and U.S. crude oil to increasingly displace overseas imports by eastern Canadian refineries.

-- Canada’s largest consuming sector for natural gas was the industrial sector, which consumed 7.8 Bcf/d in 2018.
-The residential and commercial sectors consumed 1.9 Bcf/d and 1.5 Bcf/d, respectively.
+- Canada’s largest consuming sector for natural gas was the industrial sector, which consumed 8.0 Bcf/d in 2020.
+The residential and commercial sectors each consumed 1.7 Bcf/d.

-- In 2017, annual electricity consumption per capita in Canada was 14.6 megawatt hours (MW.h).
-Quebec ranked the highest for annual electricity consumption at 21.0 MW.h per capita, and Nunavut ranked the lowest at 6.1 MW.h per capita.
+- In 2019, annual electricity consumption per capita in Canada was 15 megawatt-hours (MWh).
+Quebec ranked the highest for annual electricity consumption at 24 MWh per capita, and Nunavut ranked the lowest at 6.1 MWh per capita.

-- Canada’s largest consuming sector for electricity in 2017 was industrial at 238 TW.h.
-The residential and commercial sectors consumed 168 TW.h and 126 TW.h, respectively.
+- Canada’s largest consuming sector for electricity in 2019 was industrial at 239 TWh.
+The residential and commercial sectors consumed 171 TWh and 150 TWh, respectively.
 The transportation sector consumed a negligible amount.
-Canadian electricity demand has grown only 5% since 2005.

 - Canada’s share of global annual GHG emissions has been below 2.0% since 1990.
-Despite this low share, Canada ranks among the top four developed nations for GHG emissions per capita, along with Australia, Luxembourg, and United States.
+Despite this low share, Canada ranks among the highest of the developed nations for GHG emissions per capita, along with Australia, Luxembourg, and the U.S.

-- Canada’s GHG emissions from power generation declined 43% between 2000 and 2017.
-The vast majority of this reduction came from Ontario’s phase-out of coal-fired generation.
-Between 2000 and 2017, Ontario’s GHG emissions from electricity declined from 43.4 MT CO2e to 2.0 MT.
+- Canada’s GHG emissions from power generation declined 52% between 2005 and 2020.
+Most of this reduction came from Ontario’s phase-out of coal-fired generation.
+Between 2005 and 2020, Ontario’s GHG emissions from electricity declined from 33.9 MT CO2e to 3.2 MT.